 Making beetroot relish is super easy.
 And it is only made with 8 ingredients, most of which you already have in your pantry.

 You need warming spices of ground ginger and cardamom, a dash of vanilla, sugar, orange juice and lemon juice, apples and of course grated beetroot.
 I really suggest you use grated beetroot for this as there is something about the texture that works really, really well.

-If you want to make this on the cooker, then add the relish mixture into a pot, and cook slowly for 60-90 mins stirring regularly till done to your taste.
+If you want to make this on the cooker, then add the relish mixture into a pot, and cook slowly for 60-90 mins stirring frequently till done to your taste.

 If you want this Beetroot Relish to be a little sharper then feel free to add a little less sugar and a little bit more lemon.
 It is all good.

-PS – do check out the video on how easy it is to make this Beetroot Relish.
+Do check out the video on how easy it is to make Beetroot Relish in the video further below.